MagnusS0/employees-analysis/README.md

 The visualization in Tableau shows the results of the analysis in a series of charts and graphs that allow users to explore the data and gain insights into the gender distribution and wage gap in the company.

 ## Usage
-To use this repository, you can download the file and run the SQL code in 'employees-analysis.sql' to extract and transform the data.
+To use this repository, you can download the file and run the SQL code in `employees-analysis.sql` to extract and transform the data.
 You can also use the link to Tableau to explore the visualization.
 The modefied database can be accesed through https://learn.365datascience.com/ and you will need to have MySQL installed or some other SQL interpreter.

 ## Credits
-The Employees Sample Database used in this analysis was created by 365 Data Science.
-The original Employees Database was created by Fusheng Wang and Carlo Zaniolo of the UCLA Computer Science Department, and is available on GitHub at https://github.com/datacharmer/test_db.
+The Employees Sample modified Database used in this analysis was created by 365 Data Science.
+The original Employees Database is available on GitHub at https://github.com/datacharmer/test_db.